flatcar-archive/flatcar-docs/os/booting-on-exoscale.md

 secret = secret
 ```

-To launch a Small 2GB instance with the current Stable Flatcar Linux image:
+To launch a Small 2GB instance with the current Stable Flatcar Container Linux image:

 note: template ids are available on the [Exoscale website](https://www.exoscale.ch/open-cloud/templates/).